simanerush/chameleo/README.md

 # chameleo

-Save your favorite quotes, all in one place.
+save your favorite quotes, all in one place.